hazzaaclark/hazzaaclark/README.md

 Upon becoming enamored with the underlying architecture of that console, I am currently in the process of making a native port of [The Simpsons: Hit and Run](https://github.com/hazzaaclark/donut_wii) for the Nintendo Wii.

+In addition, I am continuing to seek the possibilities of Embedded Systems & Computer Architecture through making a [SEGA Dreamcast](https://github.com/hazzaaclark/DreamPi)  extension for the Raspberry Pi Pico; providing the functionality of the controller on PC

 # ⚡️ Experience:

 I'm an aspiring Computer Architect, as such my profiency lies in C/C++.
 I highly leverage C++ for my Low Level endeavours